anjorin001/todo-app/README.md

 2️⃣ Code Guidelines
 ---
 ✅ Keep code clean & readable (use meaningful variable names).
-✅ Implement regular use of comment as you code.
+✅ Your component names should begin with Capital Letter & CAMEL CASING SHOULD BE IMPLEMENTED (MUST) ✅ Implement regular use of comment as you code.
 ✅ Use useState properly to manage tasks efficiently.
-✅ Avoid breaking existing features—test before pushing.
+✅ Avoid breaking existing features—test before pushing( ENSURE THE APPLICATION IS NOT LEFT IN ERROR  BEFORE PUSHING BACK TO MAIN)

 3️⃣ Collaboration Rules
 ---